OPTHALLaR/cuHALLaR/README.md

 ## **[cuHALLaR](https://github.com/OPTHALLaR/cuHALLaR)**

 cuHALLaR is an enhanced GPU-based first-order method solver written in Julia for low-rank semi-definite programming problems (SDPs).
-It is developed based on methodologies described in the papers [this paper](https://optimization-online.org/wp-content/uploads/2025/05/SDP_GPU_May19_Revised.pdf).
+It is developed based on methodologies described in this [paper](https://optimization-online.org/wp-content/uploads/2025/05/SDP_GPU_May19_Revised.pdf).
 It supports SDPA files and introduces a new file format that allows low-rank factorizations of the objective and constraints.

-#### Optimization Problem:
+#### Problem Statement:

 cuHALLaR solves the primal–dual pair of semidefinite programs (SDPs)